Skip to content

 Do You Have to Pay to Use Reddit?

-What is Reddit gold?
-Essentially this is like a more valuable form of karma you pay for via reddit coins.
+Essentially, this is like a more valuable form of karma you pay for via Reddit coins.
 It’s something you can buy for yourself or buy to give to a user who’s delighted you with their content to the point you want to show your appreciation for their post.

 When you “gild” someone on Reddit, they get access to something called The Lounge and a gold star next to their username to show they’ve been gilded.
 And if you’re broke, but want to show appreciation, there’s always Reddit silver!